pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 But if the dev and test sets come from different distributions, then your options are less clear.
 Several things could have gone wrong:

-1. You had overfit to the dev set.
+	- You had overfit to the dev set.
-2. The test set is harder than the dev set.
+	- The test set is harder than the dev set.
 So your algorithm might be doing as well as could be expected, and no further significant improvement is possible.
-3. The test set is not necessarily harder, but just different, from the dev set.
+	- The test set is not necessarily harder, but just different, from the dev set.
 So what works well on the dev set just does not work well on the test set.
 In this case, a lot of your work to improve dev set performance might be wasted effort.

 Working on machine learning applications is hard enough.
 Having mismatched dev and test sets introduces additional uncertainty about whether improving on the dev set distribution also improves test set performance.
 Having mismatched dev and test sets makes it harder to figure out what is and isn’t working, and thus makes it harder to prioritize what to work on.

 If you are working on a 3rd party benchmark problem, their creator might have specified dev and test sets that come from different distributions.
 Luck, rather than skill, will have a greater impact on your performance on such benchmarks compared to if the dev and test sets come from the same distribution.
 It is an important research problem to develop learning algorithms that are trained on one distribution and generalize well to another.
 But if your goal is to make progress on a specific machine learning application rather than make research progress, I recommend trying to choose dev and test sets that are drawn from the same distribution.
 This will make your team more efficient.

-### How large do the dev/test sets need to be?
+### Size of the dev and test sets

 - An old way of splitting the data was 70% training, 30% test or 60% training, 20% dev, 20% test.
-- The old way was valid for a number of examples ~ <100000
 - In the modern deep learning if you have a million or more examples a reasonable split would be 98% training, 1% dev, 1% test.

 The dev set should be large enough to detect differences between algorithms that you are trying out.
 For example, if classifier A has an accuracy of 90.0% and classifier B has an accuracy of 90.1%, then a dev set of 100 examples would not be able to detect this 0.1% difference.
 Compared to other machine learning problems I’ve seen, a 100 example dev set is small.
 Dev sets with sizes from 1,000 to 10,000 examples are common.
 With 10,000 examples, you will have a good chance of detecting an improvement of 0.1%.